lab-yue/r-docs/pages/R-FAQ/2-R-Basics.md

 }
 ```

-where `YEAR`{.variable} is the release year of the version of R used and
+where `YEAR` is the release year of the version of R used and
 can determined as `R.version$year`.

 Citation strings (or BibTeX entries) for R and R packages can also be